Graduate School of Arts and Sciences

 The examination may be restricted to a defense of the dissertation or may cover the whole field of the dissertation.
 The candidate will be notified by his or her program of responsibility for coverage prior to the examination.

-If the dissertation examining committee requires "major revisions" (involving significant matters of substance), the revisions must be reviewed and accepted by the entire committee, not just the dissertation supervisor.
+If the dissertation examining committee requires "substantial revisions" (involving significant matters of substance), the revisions must be reviewed and accepted by the entire committee, not just the dissertation supervisor.
 If these revisions are not made within six months of the dissertation defense, there must be a re-defense of the dissertation.

 Deposit and Publication of Dissertation